Dog Bite Lawyer in Marietta, GA

 - Obeying dog ordinances according to their city and county.

-There is no set amount for a dog bite.
-However, how much your case is worth depends on several factors, and we can go over those with you personally.
+There is no set amount of compensation for a dog bite.
+However, how much your case is worth depends on several factors, and our dog bite lawyers can go over those with you personally.
 Generally, the more extensive your injuries, the higher your damages, and therefore a potentially larger settlement.

-After a dog bite, you may be entitled to your:
+After a dog bite in Cobb County, you may be entitled to your:

 - Medical expenses (bills now and down the line)